SerenityOS/serenity/Documentation/NotesOnWSL.md

 The recommendation from the Microsoft team on that issue is:

-> [I]f it's at all possible, store your projects in the Linux file system in WSL2.
+> If it's at all possible, store your projects in the Linux file system in WSL2.

 In practice, this means cloning and building the project to somewhere such as `/home/username/serenity`.